 How to Protect Yourself

-The Big Picture of Narcissistic Recovery
+The Big Picture of Recovery from Narcissistic Abuse

 - Understand that someone who has a history of entrenched narcissistic behavior is not going to change, and you can’t help him/her to heal or become a better person.
 You simply don’t have that kind of power!
-There are long term therapies that can help narcissistic people, but few attempt this as they are unable to acknowledge that they have a problem, never mind do something about it, unless something huge is at stake.
+There are long term therapies that can help narcissistic family members, but few attempt this as they are unable to acknowledge that they have a problem, never mind do something about it unless something huge is at stake.
 For example, their spouse threatens to leave them or they are disciplined at work.
 Even under those terms, it is difficult for narcissistic people to accept that they have caused or contributed to problems with others, as they see themselves as victims.

 - Realize you are not responsible for the narcissistic person’s abusive or negligent actions, no matter how much they try to blame you or claim victimhood.
 Choosing to exercise self-control and not act abusively is a fundamental adult responsibility.